Canon 1300D vs Fujifilm XP130

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.